 The crime rate in the Dominican Republic is high.

-Violent crime has occurred in popular tourist resorts.
+Violent crime has occurred in popular tourist areas.
 Female travellers are particularly at risk.
 To minimise risks, you should remain vigilant in public areas and avoid public transport or walking or jogging alone, especially after dark.
 Victims have been injured when resisting perpetrators.
 Where possible, you should travel with other people.
-Use of a reputable tour company or tour organiser may reduce risks associated with travel in remote areas.
+Using a reputable tour company or tour organiser may reduce risks associated with travel in remote areas.

 Women, especially if travelling alone, should exercise caution when dealing with strangers or new acquaintances (including hotel employees).
-You should not accept invitations or lifts due to the incidence of assault and aggressive sexual behaviour, including rape, towards foreign women.
+You should not accept invitations or lifts due to the incidence of aggressive sexual behaviour and assault, including rape, towards foreign women.

 Petty crime including pickpocketing and bag-snatching is common in major cities and tourist areas, including airports and bus terminals.
 Tourists are often targeted.
 Thefts have occurred in resorts, on beaches, in hotel rooms and from hotel room safes.
 You should be vigilant at all times and be cautious of strangers offering unsolicited services or unusual requests.
 If you do become a victim of crime, you should get a police report for insurance purposes.

 Avoid displaying valuable items such as cameras and mobile phones.
 Laptops are frequently targeted, so carry them inconspicuously in a backpack or other carry-on luggage.

 Tourist police (POLITUR) provide assistance to tourists and regularly patrol tourist areas.
 They can be contacted on a 24 hour telephone number +1 809 754 3000.